-One of the biggest benefits of Portugal is its low cost of living.
-Compared to other destinations around the world, Portugal is relatively affordable, making it a top destination for freelancers, remote workers, and retirees.
+One of the most significant benefits of Portugal is its low cost of living.
+As a result, Portugal is relatively affordable compared to other destinations worldwide, making it a top destination for freelancers, remote workers, and retirees.

-Digital Nomads can relax in all the sunshine Portugal has to offer throughout the year.
-After you have completed all your work, you can enjoy many outside activities, thanks to the incredible weather Portugal has to offer.
+Digital Nomads can relax in all the sunshine Portugal offers throughout the year.
+After completing all your work, you can enjoy many outside activities, thanks to the incredible weather Portugal offers.

-For any Digital Nomad, these are 2 important deciding factors.
-Portugal has reliable WiFi connections and numerous working spaces, making it a top destination for Digital Nomads.
+For any Digital Nomad, these are 2 critical deciding factors.
+In addition, Portugal has reliable WiFi connections and numerous working spaces, making it a top destination for Digital Nomads.

 Hotels are always a great option for Digital Nomads.
 Portugal has many hotels in many cities that you can choose from.
 Just be aware that hotels are not as budget-friendly as other accommodation options, making it expensive if you plan to stay for a long period.

 Within hostels, you are likely to find many beds in one room, which means there is little to no privacy.
-If you are a Digital Nomad who loves meeting and interacting with new people, then hostels are a great option for you.
-Hostels are a perfect option for those who are only planning a short stay in Portugal.
-Another benefit of hostels is that it is relatively cheap, making it a budget-friendly option.
+Hostels are an excellent option if you are a Digital Nomad who loves meeting and interacting with new people.